lloyd99901/google-cache-domains/README.md

 ## Introduction

 This is a list of all domains that are used for Google Chrome/ChromeOS updates.
-This is useful for caching servers and is for offloading heavy update loads in schools with Chromebooks.
+Useful for download caching servers.

 ## Usage